 Earning at the 34X rate, we would get a cash back equivalent of 13.6–34% at a value of 0.4–1 cent per point (14X from the card, 20X for Diamond status).

-The signup bonuses are nearly the same for both cards, with the Aspire offering 150,000 points for $4,000 in spending.
+The introductory bonuses are nearly the same for both cards, with the Aspire offering 150,000 points for $4,000 in spending.
 The catch is that, with the Aspire card, you have one less month to reach that threshold.

 There are a number of valuable benefits that can make this card worth the cost for frequent travelers.
 One of the most useful might be the $100 on-property Hilton credit.
 It’s available for stays of at least two nights at a Hilton property, and the great thing is that you can use it over and over.
 So the only limit to the value you can get from it is how often you’ll book those qualifying stays.